PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/generated/kubeadm_join.md

 When joining a kubeadm initialized cluster, we need to establish bidirectional trust.
-This is split into discovery (having the Node trust the Kubernetes Control Plane) and TLS bootstrap (having the Kubernetes Control Plane trust the Node).
+This is split into discovery (having the Node trust the PlaidCloud Control Plane) and TLS bootstrap (having the PlaidCloud Control Plane trust the Node).

 There are 2 main schemes for discovery.
 The first is to use a shared token along with the IP address of the API server.
 The second is to